Conformal Thinking: Risk Control for Reasoning on a Compute Budget: Introduction

 \section{Introduction}

 Reasoning LLMs enable test-time scaling: Spending more reasoning tokens often yields better performance~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability, snell2024scaling}.
 However, a practical challenge of reasoning LLMs lies in inducing \emph{adaptive} reasoning behavior that adjusts to instance difficulty---deciding when additional thinking is still useful versus wasteful.
 Recent works propose adaptive thinking mechanisms~\citep{wang2025entropylangletextttthinkrangle, yang2025dynamicearlyexitreasoning,fu2025efficientlyscalingllmreasoning} by monitoring the reasoning model's uncertainty in the answer (e.g. by measuring confidence or entropy), and when uncertainty falls below a pre-defined threshold, the reasoning is halted.
 Adaptive thinking enables instance-dependent token budgets, since the reasoning effort required to reach a confident threshold varies by problem.
-However, adaptive thinking does not alleviate the practical challenge of setting reasoning budget; it only converts the problem of setting a token budget into setting a threshold.
-In fact, setting a threshold could be trickier than setting a token budget since the threshold value often lacks interpretable meaning, and could lie in arbitrary ranges depending on how the uncertainty is computed (Figure.~\ref{fig:fig1}, left).
+However, adaptive thinking does not alleviate the practical challenge of setting the reasoning budget; it only converts the problem of setting a token budget into setting a threshold.
+In fact, setting a threshold could be trickier than setting a token budget since the threshold value is often uninterpretable and could lie in arbitrary ranges depending on how the uncertainty metric (Figure.~\ref{fig:fig1}, left).

-In this paper, we provide a principled framework for setting stopping rules for adaptive reasoning.
+In this paper, we provide a principled framework for setting stopping rules for adaptive reasoning, inspired by prior work on adaptive compute in early-exit architectures~\citep{schuster2022confident, jazbec2024fast}.
 In particular, we leverage a key implication of test-time scaling: \textit{any early termination of reasoning introduces a risk of error}.
-Based on this observation, we reframe the problem of setting a reasoning budget as choosing an acceptable level of risk, an interpretable quantity that directly interfaces with downstream decision-making pipelines.
-We utilize an external validation set and distribution-free risk control framework~\citep{batesrcps, jazbec2024fast} to automatically map a user-specified risk to the corresponding criteria for terminating the reasoning chain.
+Based on this observation, we reframe the problem of setting a reasoning budget as choosing an acceptable level of risk, an interpretable quantity that directly interfaces with downstream decision-making.
+We use distribution-free risk control~\citep{batesrcps, angelopoulos2024conformal, angelopoulos2021learn} to automatically map a user-specified risk to the corresponding criteria for terminating the reasoning chain.